Turning Technology Into Customer Demand

 • It's not enough to think your compelling story will be automagically carried through the design and development of the product

-From Technology to Product
+The Road From Technology to Product

 • Turning Market Situations into Market Needs